liu-kan/gentoo-overlay/README.md

 # liuk-overlay

-liuk overlay is a gentoo overlay repository that I use myself.
-It may not have the broadest application scenario in mind.
-The ebuild file for the repository is based on using the systemd system for writing.
+liuk overlay is a gentoo overlay repository that mainly used by myself.
+It may not take consider about flexible application scenarios.
+The ebuild files of the repository is only tested with systemd systems.

 Usage:
 ```bash